-- (a) Any person claiming to be aggrieved by a discriminatory practice may file with the commission a verified written complaint which shall state the name and address of each person complained against (respondent) and shall set forth the pertinent facts as known to the complainant.
-Except as limited by section 2 155(15), wWhenever the commission has information indicating that any person has been discriminated, it may issue and file a verified complaint. - (b) The city may, however, dismiss a complaint if the complainant fails to state a claim upon which relief can be granted, or if the city determines the complaint has been abandoned or withdrawn. if the city determines the city is not authorized by state law to enforce compliance. - Sec.
-2-157.
-Time for filing complaint.
+(a) Any person claiming to be aggrieved by a discriminatory practice may file with the commission a verified written complaint which shall state the name and address of each person complained against (respondent) and shall set forth the pertinent facts as known to the complainant.
+Whenever the commission has information indicating that any person has been discriminated, it may issue and file a verified complaint. (b) The city may, however, dismiss a complaint if the complainant fails to state a claim upon which relief can be granted, or if the city determines the complaint has been abandoned or withdrawn.

+Sec.
+2-157. - Time for filing complaint.